kocaemre/ticketbuy/README.md

 ```

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/hardhat/hardhat.config.ts`.
+Also you need to change `packages\nextjs\scaffold.config.ts:targetNetworks` to hardhat

 3. On a second terminal, deploy the test contract: